Mvalentino92/JAVA/README.md

 **StemSurvival.zip:** Contains all the .java files necessary for playing the game.

 **SudokuSolver.java:** Solves 6 Sudoku boards ranging from easy to very difficult.
 Uses a backtracking algorithm.
 The backtracking algorithms stacks arent freed until it arrives at a solution.
 So in order to free the stack and not overflow, each recursive call is tracked, and once it hits a safe threshold it stops and returns the board.
 The method is continously called (where it last left off) until it arrives at a solution.

+**mastermind.java:** Simple Mastermind game.
+Lets you choose how many numbers you want to guess, as well as how many guesses you are given.